thejwuscript/odinbook/README.md

   belongs_to :friend, class_name: 'User'
 end
 ```
 There would be no need to write a custom method or write raw SQL to perform the same task.
-As a result, the code is cleaner and easier to understand.
+As a result, the code is clean and easy to understand.

 Second, although friendships are mutual, each individual may view friendships differently than their counterpart.
 For example, User A may treat User B as a casual friend while User B sees User A as a close friend.
 This difference in perspective can be stored as a separate attribute for each record.
 Storing two records per friendship means that we can model the difference in perspective between two individuals.
 ### Facebook OAuth